SyracuseUniversity/ospo-workshop-computing101-2/session1/README.md

 -----

-*Optional:* Now that you have a `~/.ssh/config` file setup and you know how to turn on an ssh-agent, you may want to enable ssh agent forwarding.
+*Optional:* Now that you have a `~/.ssh/config` file setup and you know how to turn on an ssh-agent, you may want to enable ssh-agent forwarding.
 This will cause your ssh-agent to be "forwarded" to a server that you login to, so that it can unlock your ssh keys on your behalf, without needing separate keys stored on the server.
-This is particularly useful, if you want to pull/push from/to GitHub from a server using the ssh key you created on your laptop.
+This is particularly useful if you want to pull/push from/to GitHub from a server using the ssh key you created on your laptop.
 To enable forwarding for all hosts, add the following to your `~/.ssh/config` file:

 ```
 Host *